-i.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by State to discover/identify problems/issues within the waiver program, including frequency and parties response • i.
+ii.
+If applicable, in the textbox below provide any nece State to discover/identify problems/issues within the • i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.